alexhogberg/slash-afterwork/README.md

 ## Future improvements
 Since this was built quite fast I have yet to implement a couple of other features:
 * ~~Notify channel when it is time for after work~~ Added in [ebe4dd4](https://github.com/alexhogberg/slash-afterwork/commit/ebe4dd4164ef320117a9a905102d1a3d67861256)
-* Smarter handling of date parameter, e.g. `/afterwork create friday in two weeks 16:00 TBD`
+* ~~Smarter handling of date parameter, e.g.~~ `/afterwork create friday in two weeks 16:00 TBD` Added in [63811db](https://github.com/alexhogberg/slash-afterwork/commit/63811bdcecbb82268f9574589e505cd007ad74bb)
 * ~~Install slacker for better integration with the Slack API~~ Added in [ebe4dd4](https://github.com/alexhogberg/slash-afterwork/commit/ebe4dd4164ef320117a9a905102d1a3d67861256)
-* Add support to create afterwork with Google Places integration (only possible through suggest)
+* ~~Add support to create afterwork with Google Places integration (only possible through suggest)~~ Added in [63811db](https://github.com/alexhogberg/slash-afterwork/commit/63811bdcecbb82268f9574589e505cd007ad74bb)
-* Add inline responses and multiple options for time and date when using suggest
+* ~~Add inline responses and multiple options for time and date when using suggest~~ Added in [63811db](https://github.com/alexhogberg/slash-afterwork/commit/63811bdcecbb82268f9574589e505cd007ad74bb)
+* Better multi tenancy options and smoother setup with Slack API
+* Able to join an afterwork via the slack message